-Virtual reality is a medium where a creator can create different kinds of experience, and their users can encounter the first-hand experience created for them with the right perspective.
+Virtual reality is a medium where a creator can create different kinds of experiences, and their users can encounter the first-hand experience created for them with the right perspective.
 Not only this but different types of experiences can be integrated, with this medium such as music and motion.
-When we are talking about virtual reality, we also need to understand that it is a perfect tool as researchers and designers can understand and empathise with the work they are doing.
-Products or the experience that they will be getting out of this outcome will be much refined.
+When we are talking about virtual reality, we also need to understand that it is a perfect tool as researchers and designers can understand and empathize with the work they are doing.
+Products or the experience that they will be getting out of this outcome will be much more refined.

 If you want to talk about the example of virtual reality in UX, think about how we use the touchscreen today.
-There are various ways to utilise a touchscreen that we come to understand over the years, such as swiping, dragging, pinching, squeezing to zoom, and long-tapping that allows us to view more choices.
+There are various ways to utilize a touchscreen that we come to understand over the years, such as swiping, dragging, pinching, squeezing to zoom, and long-tapping which allows us to view more choices.
 One can create such functions in VR, as more creators come into the realm of virtual reality.
-There will come a day when more personalities make and vet new UI designs, helping the businesses to push ahead in the realm of virtual reality.
+There will come a day when more personalities make and vet new UI designs, helping businesses to push ahead in the realm of virtual reality.

 How does virtual reality work?

 Virtual Reality, in simple words, can be understood as the use of technology to create a simulated atmosphere.
 VR is a full experience created on digital platforms, that can either stimulate or deviate entirely from the real world.
 It is a computer-generated, three-dimensional environment.
-To experience and communicate within virtual reality, you need accessories like a pair of VR headset.
+To experience and communicate within virtual reality, you need accessories like a pair of VR headsets.

 Unlike traditional user interfaces, virtual reality puts the user inside an experience.
 Rather than observing a screen in 2D, users can engage and possibly communicate with the 3D world.
 By reproducing multiple senses as possible, such as perception, hearing, and touch, the computer is transformed into a door to an artificial world.
 Just the limits to near-real virtual reality experiences are the accessibility of content and affordable computing power, which will reduce after the more powerful computers in the market.